nosilver4u/ewww-image-optimizer/README.md

 ### Automatic Resizing ###

 With ExactDN support, images will be automatically resized to fit the page and device size.
-ExactDN also enables automatic WebP and Retina images when needed.
+ExactDN also enables basic retina support and automatic lossless compression.

 ### Support